slbailey/retrowaves/ARCHITECTURE_TOWER.md

   - **Looping:** Loop cached PCM frames during fallback mode
   - **Fallback:** If asset is missing or fails to load, use tone generator

+**Source Selection Priority:**

+The fallback source is selected at Tower startup using the following priority order:

+1. **File Source** (if `TOWER_SILENCE_MP3_PATH` is set and points to a valid WAV file):
+   - Tower attempts to use the file as a file source
+   - If the file is not a WAV file or initialization fails, falls through to tone generator

+2. **Tone Generator** (default):
+   - Generates continuous PCM tone (440 Hz sine wave by default)
+   - Used when no file is configured or file source initialization fails
+   - Configured via `TOWER_DEFAULT_SOURCE=tone`

+3. **Silence Source** (last resort):
+   - Produces continuous PCM zeros
+   - Used only if tone generator initialization fails
+   - Ensures Tower always has a valid source, even in error conditions

+This priority order ensures Tower always has a valid fallback source, with graceful degradation from file → tone → silence.

 ### 7.3 AudioPump

 Runs in its own thread.